-Further development of integrating balancing management continues with studies on a common Nordic balance settlement.
+Further development of integrating balancing management continues with studies on a common Nordic balance settlement and harmonised principles for the balance management within TSOs.
 A common Nordic balance settlement is one important part of the integrated end-user electricity market to be developed so all end-users are able to take part in the Nordic market.
 A common Nordic balance settlement will make it possible for a supplier to sell to the whole Nordic market from one legal entity and using only one system for customer management and reporting.
 A common balance settlement means, for example, that it will be attractive even for small suppliers and some end-users to be balance responsible parties.
-The NordREG has proposed following steps to a common Nordic balance settlement: